stackbit-themes/agency-unibit/content/thank-you.md

 ---
 title: Thank You!
-image: images/thank-you.jpg
-image_alt: Thank You Led Signage
+hide_title: false
+sections:
+  - type: hero_section
+    content: |-
+      Thank you for testing this template.
+We hope you like it.
+Have a great day!
+    actions:
+      - label: Back to homepage
+        url: /
+        style: button
-layout: page
+layout: advanced
 ---

-Thank you for contacting us!
-We will get back in touch with you soon.

-**Have a great day!**